The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Numerical Examples

-The error in the $L^2$-norm is computed at the final time.
-The left plot of Fig.~\ref{fig:magnetic_dielectric_self_conv} illustrates that we obtain the expected $2\,m+1$ rates of convergence.

-As a final example, we consider the same geometry where we enforce PEC boundary conditions on $\Gamma_1$.
+We now consider the same geometry where we enforce PEC boundary conditions on $\Gamma_1$.
 The initial conditions are $H_x = H_y = 0$ and

 Here $\sigma = 0.01$.
-In this situation, we are not aware of an analytical solution.
-We then perform self convergence studies using the reference solution, illustrated in Fig.~\ref{fig:magnetic_dielectric_complex_geo_gaussian_pulse_caption}, that has been computed with $h=\frac{1}{1600}$ using the fifth-order Hermite-Taylor correction function method.
+In this situation, we are not aware of an analytical solution. { We then perform self convergence studies using the reference solution, illustrated in Fig.~\ref{fig:magnetic_dielectric_complex_geo_gaussian_pulse_caption}, that was computed using a Richardson procedure with $h=\tfrac{1}{800}$ and $h=\tfrac{1}{1600}$, and the fifth-order Hermite-Taylor correction function method.}

 The right plot of Fig.~\ref{fig:magnetic_dielectric_self_conv} illustrates the self convergence plots in the $L^2$-norm.
-We obtain the expected $2\,m+1$ rates of convergence.
+We obtain the expected $2\,m+1$ rates of convergence. { The right plot of Fig.~\ref{fig:magnetic_dielectric_self_conv_divH} shows the $2\,m$ rates of convergence of the divergence of the magnetic field.}